 Broadcasting service

 It is noted that the countries of Region 1 except Mongolia and one country of Region 3 are part of the GE-06 Agreement.
 GE-06 agreement covers the protection of Broadcasting from Mobile Service as well as the protection of Mobile Service from Broadcasting Service, through coordination trigger field strength values.
 It ensures the identification of any case where an administration wishing to notify stations of the Mobile Service may affect another administration which is part of GE-06 in its existing and future rights to deploy broadcasting stations.
-All calculations to identify affected administrations are based on worst case assumption.
+All calculations to identify affected administrations are based on worst case assumption for a single station in the mobile service.
 Therefore, all elements for triggering a coordination between the Broadcasting and the Mobile services are already part of GE-06 and it would be suitable for countries being part of GE-06 to rely on such provisions rather than adding up any new provisions at WRC-12.

 The sharing studies performed in JTG5-6 showed that the potential impact of the cumulative effect of interference from base stations, which individually did not trigger the need for coordination with broadcasting, could be significant.
 However, taking into account the implementation of networks, the potential impact of cumulative interference might be less significant in practice.
+Therefore, JTG5-6 suggested that the attention of administrations should be drawn regarding this subject.

+It should also be noted that within the European Union (and in additional European countries), the band 790-862 MHz shall be made available for the mobile service by 2013.

-Therefore, JTG5-6 suggested that the attention of administrations should be drawn regarding this subject.As requested by CEPT during WRC-07, Resolution 224 points directly toward the application of GE-06 provisions in order to strengthen the regulatory certainty regarding the protection of broadcasting.
+As requested by CEPT during WRC-07, Resolution 224 points directly toward the application of GE-06 provisions in order to strengthen the regulatory certainty regarding the protection of broadcasting.

 However, several countries were concerned during WRC-07 that no similar provisions apply for countries which are not part of GE-06.
 This is particularly a concern for GE-06 countries such as Russian Federation which have large borders with Region 3 countries.
 Therefore, it was considered as relevant for these countries to study the need to develop regulatory provisions to ensure the protection of broadcasting from mobile service operated in countries not part of GE-06.